By Colin Coomber – Technical Director & DoP at Shift 4

 4K acquisition is advisable.
 If you plan to master in HD HDR, it will be possible to downgrade from 4K but at least you’ll have the option to go 4K if you need to in future.

-All this means you need to look at cameras that shoot ProRes 4444 12 bit or RAW, so ARRIs, REDs, Sony’s F55 and F5 or Canon’s C300 Mk II and C700.
+All this means is that you need to look at cameras that shoot ProRes 4444 12 bit or RAW, so: ARRIs, REDs, Sony’s F55 and F5 or Canon’s C300 Mk II and C700.
 Depending on the camera, you may need an external recorder.

 AN HDR MONITOR

 HDR is the total range from the darkest shadow to the brightest highlight in a single shot.
 This means that when shooting HDR you must be able to discern visually (using a monitor) or measure (with a light meter) brightness throughout the range and at either end.

 An HDR monitor of at least 1,000 NITs will allow you to accurately check highlight information in the field.
 A range of monitors are now available specifically for HDR shooting: Shift 4’s SmallHD 1303 HDR Monitor has 1,500 NITs of brightness and image clarity that’s enough to accurately pull focus outdoors.
 Shooting outdoors or in a bright environment can make artistic decisions relating to dynamic range hard to judge as the human eye will adjust to brightness.